entelect-incubator/.NET/Phase 2/Step 1/README.md

 Create a Data Transfer Object with only the information the consumer of the data will need.
 This allows you to hide any sensitive data.

+Remeber some of the DTO's needs to inherit from AddressBase and ImageDataBase.
+- [ ] CustomerDTO
+- [ ] RestaurantDTO
+- [ ] ProductDTO

 ![](Assets/2020-09-16-08-24-51.png)
 ### **Unit Tests Test Data**